PrisonTeam/Prison/docs/prison_changelog_v3.2.7.md

 * Bug Fix: The new Mine Sweeper was added in the last release, but was accidentally always enabled.
 This was fixed.

-* Significant changes and fixes for backpacks
+* Significant changes and fixes for backpacks.
+New size permission, limit set, and Stability improvements.
+The new backpack storage system requires manual intervention to update the data; until the old backpack is opened, the admin commands won't work.
+If there are backpack issues that won't resolve, then the data storage file that contains all player's backpack data must be deleted (total loss of player's contents).
+The file is located within plugins/Prison/backpacks/backPacksData.yml.

 * Updated a few repos to their more recent releases